ivanvc/tpl/README.md

 If you set it as the first argument, it assumes that it is a file.

 For the environment (-env) it will expect it as inline data.
 However, if you start it with @, it will assume it is a file.
+It tries to guess the format, giving precedence to JSON, then TOML, and lastly to YAML.
+Unless you specify to force parsing it via an option flag.

 The output is sent to stdout.